JasonBock/AdventOfCode2024/docs/notes.md

 Index 3 would add 4.
 Index 4 wouldn't add any indexes, so we have no more indexes, and we return false.

+## Part 2

+I think we need to preserve valid branch counts for previously computed indexes

 # TODOs
 * Day 1
   * Part 1 - Do a comparison on the difference between using a `List<>` and an `int[]`